Target: Ontario Shipyards, Mohawk College, Canadian Department of National Defence, PM Carney. Tone: Forensic, Urgent, Structural.

 The performance is all the more revealing given Hanwha's actual record.

-A Korean expert analysis stated plainly: "Korea should proceed as if the probability of success is below 40 percent."12
+A Korean expert analysis stated plainly: "Korea should proceed as if the probability of success is below 40 percent."16

 If Hanwha's technology failed the operational requirements of the shallow Baltic, the prospect of it succeeding in Canada's deep, frigid, ice-navigating Arctic should be treated as an extraordinary claim requiring extraordinary evidence.
 Ret.
 Korean Navy Capt.
-Moon Keun-sik has warned that the procurement has devolved into a "state-to-state industrial contest" where industrial cooperation ratios account for as much as 80 percent of the evaluation — meaning technical performance is worth only 20%.15
+Moon Keun-sik has warned that the procurement has devolved into a "state-to-state industrial contest" where technical performance is dangerously underweighted.26 The official bid instructions, confirmed by CBC News, reveal that technical platform performance accounts for only 20% of the score, with the remaining 80% weighted toward sustainment (50%), economic benefits (15%), and financial capability (15%).27

 "Submarine weapon systems are directly tied to the lives of their crews," Moon wrote.
-"Escape and rescue options for submarines are extremely limited."15
+"Escape and rescue options for submarines are extremely limited."26

-Canada is preparing to spend $60 billion on a platform that its own officials evaluate primarily as a jobs program.
+Canada is preparing to spend $60 billion on a platform that its own officials evaluate primarily as a jobs program — based on unaudited, sponsored-content projections.

 The Wrong Submarine for the Wrong Ocean